 This slower pace naturally brings a more relaxed attitude toward rules.
 Bedtimes get later, ice cream becomes a more frequent treat – and teeth can feel the effects.

-Daily routines give way to the excitement of a week at the beach, a holiday in the mountains, or a trip to a historic city or European capital.
-Nothing disrupts children’s schedules quite as positively as travel, with all its novelty and adventure.
-It’s up to us, as parents, to guide them in maintaining healthy smiles even as we set off for our summer destinations.
-Let’s never forget: young teeth need a little extra care!
+The daily routine gives way to the pleasant novelty of a week at the beach, a mountain retreat, or a visit to a city of art or a European capital.
+Nothing quite like a trip — with all its excitement and new experiences — can positively turn our children’s world upside down.
+It is up to us as parents to guide them in maintaining healthy smiles even when we set off towards our summer holiday destination.
+Let us never forget: younger teeth need a little extra care!

 Good Habits Don’t Take a Holiday

-The schedule may be packed, and our desire to enforce rules may fade now that we can finally relax – but keeping up the oral hygiene routine we’ve taught at home is the first step to ensuring healthy teeth, even on vacation.
-Teaching children to adopt a healthy habit can take weeks of effort, yet just a single week of laziness can undo all that progress.
-That’s why rule number one for every parent should be consistency: whether we’re at the beach or in the mountains, after every meal we all brush our teeth!
+The schedule may be packed, and the inclination to enforce the rules may wane now that we can finally relax — but maintaining the oral hygiene routine we have taught our children to follow at home is the first step towards keeping their teeth healthy on holiday too.
+Encouraging younger ones to adopt a healthy habit may take weeks of effort, but just one week of laziness can undo all the progress made.
+The number one rule for every parent, therefore, must be to set the tone for the holiday with consistency: whether we are at the beach or in the mountains, after every meal — everyone brushes their teeth!

 Swimsuit or hiking boots?
 Packed.
-Sunscreen?
+Sun cream?
 Packed.
-But in our children’s suitcase, we must also make room for an oral care kit.
-Pay special attention to the toothbrush: always use a ventilated plastic cover.
-Proper airflow keeps the bristles dry and limits bacterial growth.
+But in our children’s luggage, we must also make sure to leave room for an oral hygiene kit.
+Pay particular attention to the toothbrush: make sure to use a perforated plastic toothbrush cover.
+Ventilation allows the bristles to stay dry, limiting bacterial growth.

-If we prefer to travel light – whether due to airline restrictions or because we’re planning a road trip – it’s smart to choose oral care products in pocket‑sized packaging, or transfer the needed amount into reusable containers.
+If we prefer to travel light — whether due to airline restrictions or because we have an on-the-go holiday planned — it is useful to choose oral hygiene products in travel-sized packaging, or to decant the desired amount into reusable containers.

-Summer holidays are the perfect time to indulge in a few treats.
-Whether it’s an ice cream after a day at the beach or a slice of cake in a mountain lodge, children are exposed to endless temptations when school is out.
+The summer holidays are the perfect time to indulge in a few treats.
+Whether it is an ice cream snack after a day at the beach or a slice of cake at a mountain lodge, our children are never more exposed to continuous temptations than when we are on holiday.

 Limiting sugar intake is always rule number one for keeping teeth healthy.
 A little indulgence is fine, but whenever possible we should encourage kids to choose healthier options, such as fresh fruit snacks.

-Staying hydrated is essential for overall health, and in the heat of summer it becomes even more important.
-Dehydration also affects oral health, reducing saliva production and making the mouth more vulnerable to harmful microorganisms.
+It is the fundamental rule for staying healthy, but in the heat of the summer months it becomes even more important not to forget to stay adequately hydrated.
+Dehydration also affects oral health, causing a reduction in saliva production and therefore a greater susceptibility of the mouth to attack by harmful microorganisms.

-Long train or plane journeys to holiday destinations often tempt children to quench their thirst with sugary soft drinks.
-It’s best to avoid these, as they are acidic and harmful to teeth.
+Long train or plane journeys to reach holiday destinations can tempt our children to quench their thirst with less suitable drinks: it is always better to avoid consuming sweet and carbonated beverages, which are often acidic and consistently harmful to dental health.

 A Dental Check‑Up Before You Go

-The weeks leading up to summer break are the perfect time for a dental check‑up.
-Encourage your children to schedule their routine visit before heading off on holiday, so they can enjoy their well‑deserved rest with healthy teeth and gums.
-After all, no one wants to deal with a cavity at the beach!
+The weeks before departure are the ideal time for a dental check-up: let us suggest to our children that they schedule their periodic visit shortly before the holiday, so that they can head into their well-deserved days of rest with teeth and gums in top condition.
+Nobody wants to risk a cavity on the beach, after all!